SurreyEARS/slackguide/index.md

 	- [Web](https://surreyears.slack.com)

-You will not beable to get notifications if you only use the web interface.
+Note: If you are using the web interface, you will only get notifications if it's supported.

 Here's what a workspace looks like:
 ![Image](https://get.slack.help/hc/article_attachments/115015069663/WHAT_IS_SLACK_Slack_overview.png)